rickyg365/tictactoe/README.md

 Choose spot:
 ```

     to select a square, input the number of the corresponding square

 ## Features
-- Keeps track of O player and X player score
+- Keeps track of player score
+- alternates start player
 - can ctrl+c out of most inputs nicely
-- alternates start player

 ## Coming Soon:
 - [ ] potentially add socket capabilities for multiplayer play?